cciw-uk/data-protection/01 Decisions and actions document.rst

   (``STATUS:DONE`` This is already current practice on the website and has been for several years.
-We may need to tighten some things regarding telling leaders what they can and can't do with list of camper data etc.)
+We may need to tighten some things regarding telling leaders what they can and can't do with lists of camper data etc.)

 Online authentication systems and passwords